 Clearly some good bargains can be secured at auction but the truth is that you need to have your eyes opened to some of the less savoury processes and understand where and how it can go wrong.
 Over the years, regrettably, I have probably bought more “duds” than bargains at auction and the collapse in value of many traditional antiques has emphasized that sentiment.
 (In that latter respect, what happened to the value in apparently rare Royal Doulton series items or dining tables & why the continuing demise of the bureau?)
 It is clear that there is greater “come back” for purchases from a shop business than an auction house which can be an important factor to consider.
 Unfortunately, in an age of cut backs and the disappearance of organizations such as the OFT, it remains to be seen if there will be more regulation of auctions in the near future so as to better protect the consumer.
 In my view, the law in this area is complex, unclear and inadequate.
 With changes in consumer habits, and online bidding, better regulation of auctions is undoubtedly required.

-Timothy Hanson is a Jersey advocate & English barrister and, disappointingly to his wife –“where on earth are you going to put that?”- a keen collector of early furniture.
+go to link Timothy Hanson is a Jersey advocate & English barrister and, disappointingly to his wife –“where on earth are you going to put that?”- a keen collector of early furniture.